 The key to making a Wellington less stressful is planning ahead.
 Whether you are making the traditional Beef Wellington, Chicken Wellington or the simplified Salmon Wellington to this Meatballs Wellington, planning ahead takes out the stress in preparing it.
 Depending on what variation you are making, plan how you want to tackle it.
 For example, I you like to use mushroom paste you can make it a day before, so the following day all you need to do is to assemble the entire thing.
 Then you can wrap each piece individually then freeze it for use later.
 On the day that you want to serve it, bake it at least 1 hour before the meal to give it enough to time to cook and rest before serving.
 Let me show you how I made it.
 Let’s get started!

-- 4 Meatballs or more (Homemade or Store-Bought)
+- 4 pieces Meatballs

-- 1 Puff Pastry (Homemade or Store-bought)
+- 1 Roll Puff Pastry (Homemade or Store-bought)

-- 2 cups Pasta Sauce
+- 2 cups Marinara or Any Tomato Pasta Sauce

-- Make the meatballs.
+- Make the Meatballs.
 I used my homemade meatballs recipe so that I can adjust the size of the meatballs.
 Pre-bake for about 20 minutes at 350F until just brown.
 Set aside.

 - Gently roll out puff pastry until it is 1/4-inch thin.
 If you are using store-bought, use a rolling-pin to slightly stretch to another 1-inch more on all sides.
 If you are making Homemade Puff Pastry, roll it out to 1/4-inch thick with 10 x 10-inch size.
 Cut puff pastry into 4 squares.